jgm/pandoc/test/command/pandoc-citeproc-68.md

     Care*, Studies and Texts 108 (Toronto: Pontifical Institute of Mediaeval Studies, 1992), 501--3.

-[^2]: Excerpts from this text were previously printed in ibid., 508--14;
+[^2]: Excerpts from this text were previously printed in Goering,
-    it was also briefly described in ibid., 141--42.
+    508--14; it was also briefly described in Goering, 141--42.

 [^3]: Goering, *William de Montibus*, 141--42.
 ```